veronicacheung1105/KwK-HTML-CSS-Advice-Project/README.md

 ### The Steps:

-**1** Your group must build out a story board for your game.
-A storyboard is a graphic representation of the plot, like [this](https://www.teachervision.com/creative-writing/activity/3139.html).

-**2** Your group must build out a wireframe for the actual website.
+**1** Your group must build out a wireframe for the actual website.
 A wireframe is like a blueprint.
 It's a visual representation of the skeletal framework of the site.
 You don't need to create a wireframe for every page, but just have a general outline for what you want your site to look like.
 Here's an example:
 <img src="http://www.kimbieler.com/wp-content/uploads/2012/03/athayde-homepage.jpg">

+**2.** Build the page using your knowledge of HTML, CSS, and Javascript.
+You may choose to use a template from <a href="https://startbootstrap.com/">Bootstrap</a>, <a href="http://materializecss.com/getting-started.html">Materialize</a>, or <a href="https://html5up.net/">HTML5UP</a>, or make your own custom pages from scratch.

 ###The Stipulations: